Avoid a malpractice claim with QDROs gone wrong, and shield yourself against liability threats. Here is how to stay clear of trouble.

-Awarding 50% of marital portion of a 401(k) or like plan & placing burden on alternate payee to figure out marital portion.
+Awarding 50% of the marital portion of a 401(k) or like plan & placing the burden on the alternate payee to figure out the marital portion.
 A plan cannot compute a marital portion of a 401(k) because the account fluctuates in value daily and the company may have changed plan administrators or may not have records going back to the date of marriage.
 Do not put the burden of calculating the marital portion on the alternate payee spouse, but on the plan participant to have the premarital portion excluded.

 Disregard for loans, which adversely affects a former spouse’s share.
 Every attorney should pay careful attention to loans in a 401(k) and whether they were intended for marital use or considered non-marital.
 State plainly in the settlement agreement whether the former spouse’s share will be reduced by a specific amount or not adversely affected.

 Relying on a 401(k) distribution to pay off debt when the plan does not make an immediate lump-sum distribution.
 This is dangerous, but in today’s economy, a practical approach to take if one party is sitting on a large (illiquid) 401(k) balance.
 Consult the plan first to determine when a distribution can be made – monthly, quarterly, etc.